 The owner must, whenever possible, provide the vehicle with a completely full tank of fuel.
 Similarly, the renter must return the vehicle with the tank one hundred percent full (100%).
 Failing this, the renter must return the vehicle with the tank at the same fuel level as when the vehicle was handed over.

 In the event of an incident or mechanical breakdown that immobilizes the vehicle, the renter may leave the vehicle in the mechanical garage designated by the insurance company who will also cover the repatriation of the driver and passengers.
-If the culpable party is not clear, the renter must wait for the breakdown assistance, in order to complete an inventory form of the vehicle with them.
+If the culpable party is not clear, the renter must wait for the breakdown assistance, in order to complete the vehicle return form of the rental contract with them.
 They must also take all the necessary photos (inside and outside) to prove the condition of the vehicle before its removal.
-In the event that the vehicle cannot continue to be driven, the renter must pay for the missing fuel compared to what was listed on the inventory form filled out before departure.
+In the event that the vehicle is repatriated by the assistance, the renter must pay for the missing fuel compared to what was listed on the inventory form filled out before departure.
 If the owner refuses to carry out the repair or if the mechanical breakdown immobilizes the vehicle within a timeframe longer than that provided for by the applicable assistance, it will then be up to the owner to recover their vehicle from the garage having carried out the necessary repairs.
 Depending on the insurance provider, the travel costs from their home to the relevant garage may be covered, according to the conditions defined in the applicable assistance contract.